jasync-sql/jasync-sql/README.markdown

 * [magro](https://github.com/magro)
 * [theon](https://github.com/theon)

+## Contributing

+Contributing to the project is simple, fork it on Github, hack on what you're insterested in seeing done or at the bug you want to fix and send a pull request back.
+If you thing the change is too big or requires architectural changes please create an issue **before** you start working on it so we can discuss what you're trying to do.

+You should be easily able to build this project in your favorite IDE since it's built by [SBT](http://www.scala-sbt.org/) using a plugin that generates your IDE's project files.
+You can use [sbt-idea](https://github.com/mpeltonen/sbt-idea) for IntelliJ Idea and [sbteclipse](https://github.com/typesafehub/sbteclipse) for Eclipse integration.

 ## Licence

 This project is freely available under the Apache 2 licence, fork, fix and send back :)